+ Force and stroke length left and right – separately measured

 Rather than just providing a rough force curve, the Biorower provides you with handle positioning data throughout the stroke.

-On each side, the data from each strain gauge and each angle sensor is collected by one Bluetooth sender on each oar, and transmitted to your personal Android device, which functions as a display.
+On each side, the data from each strain gauge and each angle sensor is collected, and transmitted to your personal Android device, which functions as a display.

 The Cockpit View